Fiona Doyle: Career

 In 2005, Fiona qualified for her first major international swim meet, the European Youth Olympic Festival in which she placed 4th in the 100m breaststroke in a time of 1.13. and broke her previously held Irish Record in the process.
 Later that summer, she went on to better that time and win a gold medal at the British Age Group Championships, Sheffield.

 In 2006, Swim Ireland established a High Performance centre in Limerick at the University of Limerick Arena.
 Fiona and Eimear were amongst the first swimmers to be selected for the new squad coached by Canadian, Steve Price and in 2007, they represented Ireland at the European Junior Swimming Championships in Antwerp where they both made finals.

 In 2008 Fiona moved to Edmonton for eight weeks in an attempt to qualify for the Beijing Olympics and trained with Steve Price who had taken up the Head Coach position with EKSC, earlier in the year.
-While in Canada she competed in the 2008 Alberta Senior Provincial Championship in Calgary where she won Gold in the 200Breaststroke breaking the Irish Junior record in a time of 2:35.26 and took silver in the 50 & 100 Breaststroke and 100 Freestyle.
-While she failed to achieve the A qualifying standard she was determined to pursue a dream she had since she was eleven to swim at the Olympics.
+While in Canada she competed in the 2008 Alberta Senior Provincial Championship in Calgary where she won Gold in the 200m Breaststroke breaking the Irish Junior record in a time of 2:35.26 and took silver in the 50 & 100 Breaststroke and 100 Freestyle.
+While she failed to achieve the A qualifying standard, she was still determined to swim at the Olympics.
 In 2009, she moved to Dublin to train with Portmarnock Swimming Club and the NAC High Performance Centre where she was coached by Anne Burdis, Peter O’Brien and Paul O’Donovan.